coder/code-server/docs/CONTRIBUTING.md

 > version.
 In our GitHub Actions CI, we use CentOS 7 for maximum compatibility.
 > If you need your builds to support older distros, run the build commands
 > inside a Docker container with all the build requirements installed.

+#### Creating a Standalone Release

+Part of the build process involves creating standalone releases.
+At the time of writing, we do this for the following platforms/architectures:

+- Linux amd64 (.tar.gz, .deb, and .rpm)
+- Linux arm64 (.tar.gz, .deb, and .rpm)
+- Linux arm7l (.tar.gz)
+- Linux armhf.deb
+- Linux armhf.rpm
+- macOS amd64 (Intel-based)

+Currently, these are compiled in CI using the `yarn release-standalone` command in the `release.yaml` workflow.
+We then upload them to the draft release and distribute via GitHub Releases.

 ### Troubleshooting